2017 Arkema plant explosion: Timeline

-Thursday, 24 August
+Thursday, 24 August, 2017

-10:00am, Central Daylight Time (CDT), following warnings from the National Hurricane Center that predicted widespread flooding with rainfall of 15–25 in.
+At 10 am, Central Daylight Time (CDT), following warnings from the National Hurricane Center that predicted widespread flooding with rainfall of 15–25 in.
 In the town of Crosby, where the plant was based, forecasts expected 15–18 in in the town of Crosby.
 Using experiences from past storms, staff at the facility determined that a 'ride-out crew' would likely be needed at the plant, as the flooding predicted 1 to 2 ft of floodwaters would render local roads impassible.
 However, it was believed that while the facility would suffer some flooding that would make travel between buildings difficult, the safety, refrigeration and standby electrical systems would be unaffected by the flooding.

 Friday, 25 August

 Revisions to weather forecasts raised the expected rainfall to 15–25 in with some areas seeing rainfall amounts of 35 in.
 With flooding of local roads now certain, the ride-out crew was activated.
 Staff were still confident the facility would have no issues with maintaining refrigeration of organic peroxides on site.
 During the day, production was discontinued, and staff prepared the facility for Harvey's arrival, securing loose materials, moving portable equipment that could be damaged by flooding, preparing storm equipment, such as an off-road forklift, ensuring fuel tanks were filled and reducing waste water levels in expectation of the significant rain.

-At 10:00pm CDT, Harvey made landfall 30 mi northeast of Corpus Christi, Texas.
+At 10 pm CDT, Harvey made landfall 30 mi northeast of Corpus Christi, Texas.
 At this time, the National Hurricane Center released another forecast, which now called for rainfall of 15–30 in with isolated amounts up to 40 in.